Evolution of an Alfv\'en Wave-Driven Proton Beam in the Expanding Solar Wind: Numerical Model and Methods

 where $R$ represents the mean radial distance of the plasma parcel (the simulation box) from the Sun, $R_0$ is the initial radial distance, and $t_{exp}=R_0/U_0$ is the expansion time.
 The code employs periodic boundary conditions.
 Lengths are normalized to the initial ion inertial length, $d_i$ $=$ $c/\omega_{pi}$ with $\omega_{pi}$ $=$ $\sqrt{4\pi ne^2/m_i}$, time is normalized to the initial inverse proton gyrofrequency, $\Omega_{ci}^{-1}$ $=$ $(eB_0/cm_i)^{-1}$, and velocity to the initial Alfv\'en speed, $v_a$ $=$ $B_0/\sqrt{4\pi nm_i}$.

 We perform five one-dimensional simulations of a left-handed Alfv\'en wave propagating along the mean magnetic field ${\bf B}_0$ that is taken along the $\hat x$-axis (radial direction).
 The plasma is otherwise locally uniform, with an initial bi-maxwellian distribution for protons and isothermal electrons.
-The initial proton parallel plasma beta $\beta_{\parallel}=8\pi nT_{\parallel}/B_0^2$, proton temperature anisotropy $T_\perp/T_\parallel$ and numerical parameters are reported in Table \ref{tab:collapse_param} for each simulation.
-The plasma beta and temperature anisotropy are based on values observed in the Alfv\'enic wind at $R\approx0.3$ AU \citep{vdurovcova2019evolution} and are chosen to represent a range of solar wind conditions with the exception of run RC, which was initialized with a high initial temperature anisotropy.
+The initial proton parallel plasma beta $\beta_{\parallel}=8\pi nT_{\parallel}/B_0^2$, proton temperature anisotropy $T_\perp/T_\parallel$ and numerical parameters are reported in Table \ref{tab:collapse_param} for each simulation. {Although in the expanding box model the total energy is not conserved, energy evolves following a generalized conservation law of the form $dE/dt = f(R)$, where $f(R)$ is the energy decay rate introduced by expansion effects on magnetic and mass flux, and particles momentum.
+We verified that for our chosen numerical parameters, the total energy evolves as expected with a maximum absolute error $|dE/dt - f(R)|\approx 10^{-5}$ across all the simulations, dropping below $10^{-6}$ after $t\gtrsim5000\Omega_{ci}$.} The plasma beta and temperature anisotropy are based on values observed in the Alfv\'enic wind at $R\approx0.3$ AU \citep{vdurovcova2019evolution} and are chosen to represent a range of solar wind conditions with the exception of run RC, which was initialized with a high initial temperature anisotropy.
 RC is of interest to test the effects of the ion-cyclotron instability on the evolution of the system with a growth rate higher than $\gamma/\Omega_{ci}=10^{-3}$, as this instability can be triggered within the turbulent cascade if a sufficiently high $T_\perp/T_\parallel$ is achieved \citep{zhang2025extreme}.
 The electron beta is initially set equal to $\beta_\parallel$.

 The wave magnetic field is given by

 with the corresponding bulk velocity fluctuations determined by the ion-cyclotron wave dispersion relation.
 We impose a Gaussian-modulated amplitude of the form $A(x) = \delta b\; \exp\left[-\left({x}/{l}\right)^2\right]$, where $l$ is the modulation length scale, chosen to be $l=0.2 L_x$ for all runs, and the initial wave amplitude being $\delta b=0.5B_{0}$.
 The main wave number is $n=10$ and thus $k d_i = 0.25$.
 Although Alfv\'enic wind displays fluctuations characterized by a nearly constant magnetic field strength \citep{barnes1974large}, we choose an amplitude-modulated wave packet to clearly isolate the process of beam formation through wave-steepening from other processes that might otherwise take place concurrently, like the parametric instability (e.g., \citet{gonzalez2023particle}).
 As explained later, the particular form of the Alfv\'en wave does not affect the formation of the beam.